Thomas L. Friedman Official Biography

 Friedman and his wife, Ann, reside in Bethesda, Maryland.
 Ann, who teaches first-grade reading in the public school system in Montgomery County, Maryland, is also chairman of the board of directors of the SEED Foundation, a nonprofit organization based in Washington, D.C., that developed a college-prep public boarding school model for underserved urban students.
 Ann is also on the boards of Conservation International, the Aspen Institute, the National Symphony Orchestra, and WETA, the public broadcasting station.
 Their elder daughter, Orly, a graduate of Teach for America, is also a public school teacher.
 Their younger daughter, Natalie, is finishing college.

 Friedman is a member of the Brandeis University Board of Trustees and, since 2004, of the Pulitzer Prize Board.
 He was a visiting lecturer at Harvard University in 2000 and 2005.
-He has been awarded honorary degrees by Brandeis University, Macalester College, Haverford College, the University of Minnesota, Hebrew Union College, Williams College, Washington University in St. Louis, Rensselaer Polytechnic Institute, the Hebrew University of Jerusalem, the Technion, the University of Maryland at Baltimore, Grinnell College, the University of Delaware, and Tulane.
+He has been awarded honorary degrees by Brandeis University, Macalester College, Haverford College, the University of Minnesota, Hebrew Union College, Williams College, Washington University in St. Louis, Rensselaer Polytechnic Institute, the Hebrew University of Jerusalem, the Technion, the University of Maryland at Baltimore, Grinnell College, the University of Delaware, Tulane, The Energy and Resources Institute in India and Hasselt University in Belgium.

 Additional biographical links: